 KEYBOARDS, SOUNDS, COMPOSER

-Marcus Davidson was a chorister at Worcester Cathedral.
-He read Music at Birmingham University, and later received a master’s degree in composition at City University, London, studying with Rhian Samuel.
+Marcus has special interests in organ, dance, vocal and electro-acoustic music.
+He chorister at Worcester Cathedral and read Music at Birmingham University and received a master’s in composition at City University.

 2022 was a busy year.
 NyNorsk Messingkvintet (New Norwegian brass quintet) premiered his piece Let There Be Light at Bergen Kirkeautunnale (church music festival), Voice (UK based vocal ensemble) premiered new music at 3 Choirs Festival, Hereford and BBC Radio 3.